jim/esbuild-plugin-gleam/README.md

     ]
     ```

-    4. Run `npm run build` to build your project or `npm run serve` to start a development server.
+4. Run `npm run build` to build your project.